jkroeker98/Robot_GNC/README.md

 # Robot_GNC
 Working towards a functioning completion of my capstone project.

+Creating a ground based robot.

+The robot will:
-The robot will initially utilize GPS and IMU to navigate around a known space.
+- Utilize GPS and IMU to determine location
+- Navigate to given location based on current known location
+-